The Secret To “Writing” Funny Stand-up Comedy Material Is To…

 That’s why they have to audition hordes of actors to find the right one for any particular acting role.

-Well this make come as a major shock, but it’s NOT all about the “writing” when it comes to stand-up comedy either.
+Well, this may come as a major shock, but it’s NOT all about the “writing” when it comes to stand-up comedy either.

-Just like for an actor, the vast majority of a comedian’s power on stage lies the in the expression of what they have to say to an audience – not from what is literally “written” on paper.
+Just like for an actor, the vast majority of a comedian’s power on stage lies in the expression of what they have to say to an audience—not from what is literally “written” on paper.

 And that is MUCH easier than trying to “write” anything in the literal sense.